petabridge/Petabridge.Phobos.Web/README.md

 # Petabridge.Phobos.Web
+_This repository contains the source code for the [Phobos Quickstart Tutorial, which you can read here](https://phobos.petabridge.com/articles/quickstart.html)_.

 This project is a ready-made solution for testing [Phobos](https://phobos.petabridge.com/) in a real production environment using the following technologies: